floretdemola/9to5-Grind-Schedule/README.md

 You are required to submit the following for review:

-* The URL of the deployed application
+* The URL of the deployed application: https://floretdemola.github.io/9to5-Grind-Schedule/

-* The URL of the GitHub repository, with a unique name and a README describing the project
+* The URL of the GitHub repository, with a unique name and a README describing the project: https://github.com/floretdemola/9to5-Grind-Schedule

 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.